timb-machine-mirrors/reversing-cisco-ios-raw-binary-firmware-images-with-ghidra/01-reversing-cisco-ios-raw-binary-firmware-images-with-ghidra.md

 The following are a few things I learned while trying to get the Cisco IOS image in a reversible state within Ghidra.

 First I had to extract the image.
-The first 112 bytes of the firmware I received from the vendor are some sort of Cisco proprietary header that is not useful for our purpose.
+I pulled the firmware image off a switch I recently bought over TFTP.
+It turns out the first 112 bytes are some sort of Cisco proprietary header that is not useful for our purpose.
 We need to extract the bzip2 archive that we are interested in.
 The easist way to do that is binwalk:
 ```
 binwalk -eM c3750-ipservicesk9-mz.122-50.SE3.bin
 ```